akretion/docky/doc/manual/installation.rst

 .. code-block:: shell

-    sudo pip install voodoo-cli
+    sudo pip install docky-cli

 Update Voodoo:
 ------------------

 .. code-block:: shell

-    sudo pip install voodoo-cli --upgrade
+    sudo pip install docky-cli --upgrade
-    docker pull akretion/voodoo
+    docker pull akretion/docky

 Configuration:
 --------------

-The configuration file is in your home : '~/.voodoo/config.yml'
+The configuration file is in your home : '~/.docky/config.yml'

 verbose [True, False]:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Verbose mode is activated by default in order to help you to learn what voodoo do
+Verbose mode is activated by default in order to help you to learn what docky do

 env [dev, prod, preprod]: